 Tips: How To Ensure Your Battery’s Healthy

-For instance, if you take your vehicle on off-road trips often, you need a battery which can endure constant vibrations on rough terrains.
-Many cars come with AGMs to support an increasing array of electrical components, and the charge system may be configured specifically for an AGM battery.
-And in some cases, you can replace your AGM battery with a traditional flooded battery to boost longevity in hot climates (although the flooded type will require more maintenance as below).
+For instance, if you take your vehicle on off-road trips often, you need a battery that can endure constant vibrations on rough terrains.
+Many cars come with AGMs to support an increasing array of electrical components, and the charging system may be configured specifically for an AGM battery.
+In some cases, you can replace your AGM battery with a traditional flooded battery to boost longevity in hot climates (although the flooded type will require more maintenance as below).

 Car batteries require regular maintenance to stay healthy.
 A way to save time and better ensure that your battery is healthy despite not being a handyman is buying a maintenance-free battery in the first place.
 If allowed, get a gel type or an AGM battery.
 Thanks to advanced technology, these are leak-free and don’t need any special attention like flooded lead-acid batteries.

 Flooded lead-acid batteries require more maintenance.
 They lose water during the charge cycle, thus they are required to be filled with distilled water only every 2-4 weeks as needed to function properly and stay healthy.
 Furthermore, they should be equalized occasionally to make sure each cell is equally charged.
 You can do this by applying a controlled overcharge once every 30-90 days.

 Perform load tests regularly

 While almost all of today’s car batteries are said to be maintenance-free, regular inspection and maintenance are still crucial for any machine.
 It’s recommended that you test your battery together with your alternator (both no-load and load tests), preferably at least once a year once it is 3 years old in a mild or cold climate, or once it’s 2 years old if you live in a hot climate.
 Doing so tests the battery’s ability to hold voltage while being used, and the results will let you know when it’s time for a replacement.

 Useful accessory: Float/trickle charger